AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/custom-components-forms.md

 ### Add style for the component in the CSS file

 You can change the appearance of form fields based on field type and field names using CSS selectors, allowing for consistent or unique styling based on requirements.
-To style the component add code in the `form.css` file to modify the look and feel of the form's component.
+To style the component, add code in the `form.css` file to modify the look and feel of the form's component.

 To customize the style for the `range` component, include a CSS code snippet that styles a `range` input element and its associated components within a form.
 This assumes a structured HTML layout with classes such as `.form` and `.range-wrapper`.

-To add style for component in the CSS file:
+To add style for a component in the CSS file:
 1. Go to  `[../Form Block/]` and open `form.css`.
 1. Add the following line of code: